OscarMoya/gache/README.md

 # gache

-Go cache that tries to minimize GC strain and scale horizontaly by feeding it RAM
+Go cache that tries to minimize GC strain and scale horizontally by feeding it RAM

+## Usage

+TBD